-After completing this lesson, students will understand the process by which candidates for U.S. president are nominated by the Democratic and Republican parties.
-They will identify and understand differences between primaries and caucuses and key terms and issues related to the primary season.
+After completing this lesson, students will understand the primary system in which candidates for U.S. president are nominated by the Democratic and Republican parties.
+They will identify and understand differences between primaries and caucuses and key terms related to the primary season.

-This lesson may be used to introduce students to the system of primaries and caucuses by which candidates for U.S. president are nominated by their parties.
+This lesson may be used to introduce students to the system of primaries and caucuses ahead of Election 2020.
 It will take 1 – 2 class periods.
-It may be used in any social studies class in which current events are discussed, but it is especially relevant in a U.S. government or civics course.
+It may be used in any social studies class, U.S. government or civics course.